La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 The advantage of such style of definitions is that all participants of a relation are in one definition.

-We can also omit nouns making the sentence more vague:
+We can also omit arguments making the sentence more vague:

 > **carvi**
 > _It is raining._